 4. Size and Positioning

-The Format Tab allows you to input exact dimensions and positions for selected objects, helping you maintain consistency across multiple slides.
+The Format Tab allows you to input exact dimensions and positions for selected objects, helping you maintain consistency across multiple slides. his is particularly useful when you’re preparing template-based presentations or reports.
+By setting exact sizes for shapes and images, you avoid inconsistent layouts that can distract your audience.

 Practical Tips for Beginners